This post may contain affiliate links. Please read our disclosure policy.

 The Art of Fermentation

-At its core, kimchi begins simply — with crisp Napa cabbage, salt, and time.
+At its core, Korean kimchi begins simply — with crisp Napa cabbage, salt, and time.
 The cabbage is salted to draw out water, allowing it to soften and prepare for the bold seasoning paste that follows.
 This paste, often made with Korean chili flakes (gochugaru), garlic, ginger, fish sauce, sugar, and sometimes fermented shrimp, gives kimchi its vibrant flavor and iconic red hue.
 Every family has its own balance — some prefer it mild and garlicky, others fiery and briny.
 Once the cabbage is coated and packed into jars, fermentation begins.
+Sometimes I add salted shrimp sauce also to give more umami flavor to the kimchi.

 As the days pass, kimchi transforms.
 Friendly bacteria develop, enriching it with probiotics and complex tangy notes.
 The texture changes from crisp to tender, and the flavor deepens into something savory, spicy, and utterly addictive.
-That’s the beauty of authentic kimchi — it’s alive, evolving each day, never the same twice.
+That’s the beauty of authentic Korean kimchi — it’s alive, evolving each day, never the same twice.
+Once you understand how to make kimchi, the steps and why you are doing them, you can truly make Kimchi your own.
+I love experiments with the flavors.

 Brief Breakdown of Lacto-fermentation